Are We a Match?

 - Would you be comfortable working with a consensus decision-making process?

-- Would you enjoy participating in community workdays a couple times a year to help common areas and facilities look their best?
+- Would you enjoy participating in community workdays several times a year to help common areas and facilities look their best?

 - Would you enjoy caring for your neighbors' pets and appreciate them caring for yours?